Ezequiel92/GADGETPlotting/README.md

 ## ⚠️ Warnings

 - Some functions use data generated exclusively by GADGET3, which is not a publicly available code.
-See for example the documentation for the `sfrTxtData` function.
+See for example the documentation for the `sfr_txt_data` function.
 - This script is written for personal use and may break at any moment.
 So, use it at your own risk.